WartyMN/F256-FileManager/documentation/using.md

 #### I want to access the Foenix Meatloaf share

+From a panel that is in Meatloaf mode, hit shift-M. A dialog box will open, asking which URL you want to go to.
+The address of the Foenix Meatloaf share will be prepopulated, so all you need to do is hit `<ENTER>`.
+You will be taken to the curated Foenix share managed by EMWhite.
+From here, you can download apps, utilities, and other files known to work with the current configuration of the F256 (classic).

 #### I want to access a Meatloaf directory by specifying the URL

+From a panel that is in Meatloaf mode, hit shift-M. A dialog box will open, asking which URL you want to go to.
+The address of the Foenix Meatloaf share will be prepopulated.
+Delete it and type in the URL that you want to access, then hit `<ENTER>`.

+_Note: This is a change directory action, not a load file action, so do not type in the URL of a file.
+Use the URL to the parent folder of the file.
+After the directory is loaded, you can decide if you want to copy the file, run it, view it, etc._

 #### I want to load a Meatloaf file by specifying the URL

+This action is not currently supported.
+Instead, use the shift-M command and specify the address of the parent directory, then select the file you want to work with and choose the appropriate action.

 #### I want to load a file from the internet that I sent to Meatloaf

+This action is not currently supported.
+Instead, use the shift-M command and specify the address of the parent directory, then select the file you want to work with and choose the appropriate action.

 #### I want to copy a file from Meatloaf to my Foenix

+Open a Meatloaf directory containing the file you want to copy in one panel, and open the destination SD card or floppy in the second panel.
+Make sure the Meatloaf panel is the active panel (use `<TAB>` to switch panels if necessary).
+Hit `c` to start the copy procedure.

 #### I want to copy a file from my Foenix to my Meatloaf

+This action is not currently supported, as Meatloaf remote directories are read-only and cannot be modified.

 #### I want to delete a file from a Meatloaf repository

+This action is not currently supported, as Meatloaf remote directories are read-only and cannot be modified.

+#### I want to go back to my local (home) directory

+In the current panel's directory listing, locate the file that shows as `^`.
+Hit `<ENTER>`.
+Your local directory for your Meatloaf device will be reloaded.